cloudant-labs/graphdb-slate/source/includes/api/_using_views.md

 ## Using Views

-Views are used to obtain data stored within a database.
-Views are written using Javascript functions, and work by letting you search for content that matches specific criteria.
+View enable you to search for content within a database, that matches specific criteria.
-The criteria are specified within the function, or supplied as arguments to the function.
+The criteria are specified within the view definition, or supplied as arguments when you use the view.

 ### Querying a view